 A member's Evidence of Coverage (EOC), applicable Medicare Advantage federal and state rules, and coverage guidelines ultimately control the determination of whether a specific health service is covered under that member's benefit plan.
-The member's EOC states that covered services must meet the standard for medical necessity, along with meeting other conditions for coverage, including eligibility.
-Verda Healthcare's medical policies define whether a health service is proven to be effective and medically necessary.
+The member's EOC states that covered services must meet the standard for medical necessity, along with meeting other conditions for coverage such as eligibility.
+Delegated IPAs will use medical necessity guidelines to define whether a health service is proven to be effective and therefore, medically necessary.
 Services that are not medically necessary, or that are unproven, investigational, or experimental, are not covered under Verda Healthcare's Medicare Advantage benefit plans.

-Verda Healthcare's coverage guidelines determine whether a service falls within a covered benefit category, is an excluded service, or has a limitation.
+Coverage guidelines determine whether a service falls within a covered benefit category, is an excluded service, or has a limitation.
 Examples of services determined by coverage guidelines include, without limitation, whether a service is skilled or custodial, whether a service is reconstructive or cosmetic, and whether a service involves a limited number of visits to a provider.